 \subsection{Impact of Free RNA-polymerases and Ribosomes}

 As in Section~\ref{subsec:S_mod3_DeterModel-pres}, the parameter computation supposes that the average concentrations of free RNA-polymerases $\overline{f_{Y}}$ and ribosomes $\overline{f_{R}}$ are fixed.
-In Figure~\ref{fig:S_mod3_influence_fRNAP_fRibo}, are presented several simulations where the average concentrations of these free entities are changed.
+In S4 Fig is presented several simulations where the average concentrations of these free entities are changed.